link to home page - photo in alewife reservation Friends of Alewife Reservation (FAR)

 Summer monitoring

 FAR has 10 bird boxes throughout the Reservation that need monitoring.
-The monitoring charts are on the website at: http://friendsofalewifereservation.org/2003_01_nestingboxmap.html
+See the monitoring charts

 Call FAR volunteer Rachel Philbrick for more information:( 617) 571 2412